Skip to main content

 Business Travel Essentials

-• Book accommodations near major exhibition centers or business districts
+• Book accommodations near major exhibition centres or CBDs — always stay in officially registered hotels

-• Prepare business cards with Chinese translation on one side
+• Bring business cards — consider having Chinese translation printed on the reverse side

 Cultural Note